chinapedia/wikipedia.abstract.en/Page/Jacksonville_Jaguars.md

 1995–2002

-Army.Coughlin.jpg was Jacksonville's head coach for its first eight seasons]] In January 1994 Wayne Weaver chose Tom Coughlin as the first-ever head coach of the Jaguars.
+was Jacksonville's head coach for its first eight seasons]] In January 1994 Wayne Weaver chose Tom Coughlin as the first-ever head coach of the Jaguars.
 Coughlin had worked in the NFL as a position coach, but he had been neither a head coach nor a coordinator in the NFL.[14]

 The Jaguars' hiring of Coughlin contrasted with the hiring moves made by their fellow expansion team.
 The same month that Weaver hired Coughlin as his head _coach_, Carolina Panthers owner Jerry Richardson went a more conventional route and hired former Buffalo Bills general manager Bill Polian as the Panthers' first GM (the Panthers' head coach, Dom Capers, would not be hired until a full year after Coughlin).
 As it emerged that Weaver had no intention of hiring a general manager, it became apparent that Coughlin would have most of the authority regarding hiring decisions.
 Coughlin spent his year as "head coach without a team"[15] preparing for the personnel moves that would come from the expansion draft, free agency, and the rookie draft in the spring of 1995.

 1995

-JaguarsInauguralSeasonlogo.gif

 Along with the Carolina Panthers, the Jacksonville Jaguars entered the NFL as the first expansion teams in almost 20 years.
 Both teams participated in the 1995 NFL expansion draft, with the Jaguars taking Steve Beuerlein with the first pick.
 Beuerlein quickly lost his starting job to former Green Bay Packers backup Mark Brunell.
 The Jaguars finished their inaugural season with a record of 4–12.
 Both the Jaguars and the Panthers (7–9) broke the previous record for most wins by an expansion team (3) set by the Cincinnati Bengals in 1968.[16]
 The inaugural season featured many of the players who would lead Jacksonville into the playoffs in the team's next four seasons, including quarterback Mark Brunell (acquired in a draft day trade from Green Bay), offensive lineman Tony Boselli (drafted with the 2nd pick overall in the 1995 NFL Draft) running back James Stewart (also drafted in 1995), and wide receiver Jimmy Smith (signed as a free agent).

-MarkBrunell95.jpg practicing with the Jaguars before their inaugural game on September 3, 1995.]]
+practicing with the Jaguars before their inaugural game on September 3, 1995.]]
 The team played its first regular season game at home in front of a crowd of 72,363 on September 3, 1995, a 10–3 loss against the Houston Oilers.
 The team picked up its first win in Week 4 as the Jaguars defeated the Oilers 17–16 on October 1 in Houston.
 The next week against the Pittsburgh Steelers, the Jaguars earned their first home win by defeating the eventual AFC Champions 20–16.
 The team's other two wins came in a season sweep of the Cleveland Browns including a Week 17 24–21 victory sealed by a Mike Hollis 34-yard field goal[17] in the Browns' final game before the team relocated to Baltimore and was renamed the Ravens.

 1996